johnpaulwick/ML-Predictive-Models-For-Cancer/Final-Project.md

 be fine-tuned even more, increasing predictive power and reducing bias further.
 With more time and computational power, a wider range of features, parameters, and parameter values could be evaluated and optimized.
-This course has been an excellent introduction to mathematical modeling and machine learning in the bioinformatics space.
-The models I developed in this project reflect a vast amount of progress made in a short amount of time, and I am excited to continue developing and applying this skill set in my future career.
+I am excited to continue developing and applying this skill set in my future career.

 # 8 References: